First of all, what exactly are Polyunsaturated fatty acids?

 This is where the debate happens.
-Trans and saturated fat was misunderstood and debated for years with the dust finally settling.
 Presently, PUFA is slowing leaking oil – rancid oil.
 Each month more studies surface questioning the efficacy of polyunsaturated fats.

 Every oil has a temperature in which it goes rancid or oxidizes.
 That’s why they put some in dark bottles so light won’t impact.
 Oxygen, light and heat are the nemesis of these oils.

 Guess where you’ll find oxygen and heat plentiful?